DragonflyStats/Chap2a/Countvariables/considerations.md

 * Problems of perfect prediction, separation or partial separation can occur in the logistic part of the zero-inflated model.
 * Count data often use exposure variables to indicate the number of times the event could have happened.
 You can incorporate a logged version of the exposure variable into your model by using the offset() option.
 * It is not recommended that zero-inflated Poisson models be applied to small samples.
 What constitutes a small sample does not seem to be clearly defined in the literature.

+### Zero-Inflated Negative Binomial Regression: Things to consider
+* Question about the over-dispersion parameter is in general a tricky one.
+A large over-dispersion parameter could be due to a miss-specified model or could be due to a real process with over-dispersion.
+Adding an over-dispersion problem does not necessarily improve a miss-specified model.
+* The zero inflated negative binomial model has two parts, a negative binomial count model and the logit model for predicting excess zeros, so you might want to review these Data Analysis Example pages, Negative Binomial Regression and Logit Regression.
+* Since zero inflated negative binomial has both a count model and a logit model, each of the two models should have good predictors.
+The two models do not necessarily need to use the same predictors.
+* Problems of perfect prediction, separation or partial separation can occur in the logistic part of the zero-inflated model.
+* Count data often use exposure variable to indicate the number of times the event could have happened.
+You can incorporate exposure (also called an offset) into your model by using the ``offset()`` function.
+* It is not recommended that zero-inflated negative binomial models be applied to small samples.
+What constitutes a small sample does not seem to be clearly defined in the literature.